This month, WCET will be focusing on enrollment trends and the impact those trends will have on higher education.

 Robert Griffiths

-WCET Steering Committee Vice Chair, WCET Executive Council, Assistant Vice Provost, Online Learning and Innovation, The Ohio State University (Re-elected October 2022)
+WCET Steering Committee Chair, WCET Executive Council, Assistant Vice Provost, Online Learning and Innovation, The Ohio State University (Re-elected October 2022)

 griffiths.44@osu.edu